Marriage Intentions Form

 - It should be downloaded from this website and completed in advance to save time in the Clerk's office.
 Please fill in all information and double check for correctness to avoid extra time in the Clerk's Office and/or waiting for amendments to be filed.
 The Intentions of Marriage Form must be signed in the presence of the Clerk so please do not sign it ahead of time.

-- Please expect to spend approximately 45 -60 minutes for the issuance of your license.
+- Please expect to spend approximately up to 30 minutes for the issuance of your license.

-- Download your Intention of Marriage Form at the bottom of this page.
+- Download your Intention of Marriage Form at the top of this page (Link in Blue letters).

 - If you require additional information, please contact the Town Clerk's Office at 207-324-5872 Ext.
 204 Or Email: firstname.lastname@example.org